Frequently Asked Questions

 I would like to be in the Executive Program, but I’m not sure if my work experience is good enough?

 I have extensive work experience and/or professional licenses.
-Does that make me eligible for the One-year Option B Program, One-year Internet Program or One-year Professional Program?
+Does that make me eligible for the One-Year Business Majors Program, One-Year Online Program or One-Year Professional Program?

 No. Work experience and professional licenses are not equivalent to college coursework.

 I have a Business Minor, or a lot of business classes.
-Does that make me eligible for the One-year Option B Program, One-year Internet Program or One-year Professional Program?
+Does that make me eligible for the One-Year Business Majors Program, One-Year Online Program or One-Year Professional Program?

 Probably not.
 Almost all students who are not business majors do not have enough of the correct business classes to be eligible for these shorter programs.
 You can use this Evaluation Form to analyze your transcripts to check on your eligibility.
 If you believe you are eligible to apply to one of these programs, please include this form in your application materials.